eranyanay/1m-go-websockets/README.md

 `setup.sh` is a wrapper to running multiple instances using Docker.
 See content of the script for more details of how to use it.

 `destroy.sh` is a wrapper to stop all running clients.
-Note that it removes any running container, so use with caution.

 A single client instance can be executed by running `go run client.go -conn=<# connections to establish>`